-We are all individuals, we take the steps in our own timescale and our own order, what works for one may not work for another, keep going, keep learning, keep growing, be exactly who you want to be for you in the present moment, and keep updating your mindset to create who you want to become in the future.
-Reach out to others, whether that to receive help or give help, most people in the world want to help and most people want to be helped.
+We are all individuals, and we take the steps in our own timescale and our own order; what works for one may not work for another, keep going, keep learning, keep growing, be exactly who you want to be for you in the present moment, and keep updating your mindset to create who you want to become in the future.
+Reach out to others, whether that to receive help or give help, most people in the world want to help, and most people want to be helped.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.